keptn/keptn.github.io/content/docs/0.9.x/operate/advanced_install_options/index.md

 helm install helm-service https://github.com/keptn/keptn/releases/download/0.9.2/helm-service-0.9.2.tgz -n keptn --create-namespace --wait
 ```

+**Note:** To continue with Keptn after the installation with Helm, we recommend authenticating the Ketpn CLI as eplained [here](../nstall/#authenticate-keptn-cli).

-As shown above, the command `helm [upgrade/install]` offers a flag called `--set`, which can be used to specify several configuration options using the format `key1=value1,key2=value2,...`.
+As shown above, the `helm install` or `helm upgrade` commands offer a flag called `--set`, which can be used to specify several configuration options using the format `key1=value1,key2=value2,...`.

 The following flags are available: